Aging NHP Resource

 in the Primate Aging Study (PAS).
 The PAS program provides support

 for the formation and maintenance of colonies of aged nonhuman primates at

 Centers.
 The PAS colonies leverage the existing resources and

 infrastructure at the NPRCs to produce and maintain this vital research model.

 - Manage the enrollment of animals into the PAS program.

 - Provide technical and veterinary consultation to for research efforts.

 - Promote collaborative efforts in basic and clinical science.

-The Aging Nonhuman Primates Resource also provides the foundation for the Biology of Aging Program.
+The Aging NHP Resource also provides the foundation for the Biology of Aging Program.
 This research focus group was recently generated due to wide interest in aging by the researchers at ONPRC and OHSU, and will help create a multi-disciplinary approach in the study of senescence in the nonhuman primate.Steven G. Kohama, Ph.D., Senior Staff Scientist, Head